Osca-M/Online-Shop/README.md

 PROD_DB_PORT={database port}
 </code>
 <br>
-Regards the database, my assumption is that your database table exists on the public schema.
+Regards the database, my assumption is that your database has a public schema.